epaulia/untappedEnergy/README.md

 ### Business Context
 This case study addresses a critical industry challenge: **70% of AI project failures are due to data quality issues**, resulting in an estimated **$5T annual revenue loss globally**.
 This project demonstrates how strategic data preprocessing can deliver immediate, substantial improvements in AI project success rates.

-### Key Achievement
-**27.30% improvement in model accuracy through better data preprocessing alone**, proving that clean data trumps complex algorithms.

 ## 📊 Dataset

 The project uses the **Sberbank Housing Dataset**, which contains real estate data from Moscow, Russia.
 The dataset includes:

 - **Target Variable**: `price_doc` (house price in rubles)
-- **Features**: 20+ variables including square footage, location data, building characteristics, and proximity to amenities
+- **Features**: 20 variables including square footage, location data, building characteristics, and proximity to amenities
-- **Size**: ~27,000 records after preprocessing
+- **Size**: ~27,000 records after stripping the dataset down (for compute optimization reasons)

 ### Data Files
 - `Data/sberbank_housing.csv` - Main dataset